This website is no longer being updated.

 Please visit the new Internal Market, Industry, Entrepreneurship and SMEs website.

-Vice President Antonio Tajani visited Central and South American countries (Chile, Brazil, Argentina, Uruguay, Mexico, Colombia, Peru) to renew and ensure a strong political relation with the EU and strengthen the co-operation in strategic fields, such as industrial innovation, raw materials, standards and market integration, SMEs, space, sustainable construction and tourism during 2011, 2012 and 2013.
+Between 2011 and 2014 Vice-President Antonio Tajani visited several American countries (Chile, Brazil, Argentina (in 2011 and 2014) Uruguay, United States, Mexico, Colombia, Peru, Panama, Paraguay) to renew and ensure a strong political relation with the EU and strengthen the co-operation in strategic fields, such as industrial innovation, raw materials, standards and market integration, SMEs, space, sustainable construction and tourism.

 South America and European Union have genuine interest in increasing bilateral trade and investment in mutually beneficial relation to boost growth and create jobs.

 After many year since a European Commissioner has been on mission in Chile on 09 June 2011, Vice President Tajani gave the clear political sign on the importance of the economics and business relations between the European Commission and Chile.

 Minister of Finance Felipe Larraín, President Sebastián Piñera,